uardamahir/uardamahir/README.md

 # Hi, I'm Arda 👋

-Computer Science graduate | Aspiring Full-Stack Web Developer  | Aspiring Game Developer
+Computer Science graduate | Aspiring Full-Stack Web Developer

 - Building full-stack web projects, learning algorithms.
 - Exploring how systems communicate and work at the foundational level, and how code, system design, and user interactions shape each other.